MarioZ/MadMilkman.Ini/README.md

   * C++/CLI - `using namespace MadMilkman::Ini;`
 4. Write some INI files processing code.
   * Use code samples located in MadMilkman.Ini.Samples, written in C#, VB.NET and C++/CLI as starting point.
-  * Read [MadMilkman.Ini.Documentation.chm](https://github.com/MarioZ/MadMilkman.Ini/raw/master/MadMilkman.Ini.Documentation.chm) to learn more about the component and its API references.
+  * Read [MadMilkman.Ini.Documentation.chm](https://github.com/MarioZ/MadMilkman.Ini/raw/master/MadMilkman.Ini.Documentation.zip) to learn more about the component and its API references.

-> If you are experiencing difficulties with viewing the CHM file's content after downloading it, right-click on CHM file, select "Properties" and under the "General" tab click "Unblock".

 ## Feedback & Support:
 Please feel free to contact me with any questions, suggestions or issues regarding the MadMilkman.Ini component, I will be more than happy to provide a help.